Field Day 2024

 For class 2A, the two transceivers consisted of Jamie WB4YDL's Elecraft K3S radio and Michael AK4VU's very nice Kenwood TS-480HX transceiver.
 Each radio had digital interfaces and each of these two stations had laptop computers interfaced running networked N3FJP Field Day logging software as well as up-to-date WSJT-X and flDigi software.

 The "free" VHF station would again consist of Jamie WB4YDL's Yaesu FT-847 transceiver and would have 2 meter, 70 centimeter, and 6 meter antennas attached.
 In the last couple years, we have been successful in obtaining the 100 point bonus for making a satellite contact.
 Using an Airspy SDR for receive really makes a huge difference as you can see the entire satellite passband on its software.
-Most linear transponder satellites operate to receive on the 2M band, and transmit on the 70 cm. band.
-This year, however, there were not as many active satellites and modifications had to be made to work satellites that reverse this operation - that is transmit on 2M and receive on 70 cm.
+This year, there was a distinct lack of satellites to be able to work.
+Most of the Chinese CAS and XW birds have re-entered.
+The Russian RS-44 satellite as well as the old bird AO-7 (launched in 1973 !) are still available.
 SatPC32 control software as well as SDR Console was configured to control these two simultaneously to follow Doppler changes in frequency as the satellite passed overhead.
 The antennas (simple Arrow yagis for 2M and 70 cm) were mounted on a PVC crossboom using a Yaesu G-5500 alt-az rotator system.
 With the increase in solar activity with solar cycle 25 ramping up, it was hoped that 6 meters would be a productive band.
 This station is also responsible for a LOT of points gathered with Winlink radio email traffic and messages to the section manager and section emergency coordinator.

 The following afternoon, we met to raise the antennas we would use.
-For HF, this consisted of an inverted-L antenna for the Elecraft K3S station and an long offset-center dipole (OCD) and a Mosley TA-32 Mini yagi for the Kenwood TS-480HX station.
+For HF, this consisted of the TN-07 inverted-L antenna for the Elecraft K3S station and a long offset-center dipole (OCD) and a Mosley TA-32 Mini yagi for the Kenwood TS-480HX station.
 We also had another OCD that would be attached to the GOTA station.
 These antennas are very simple antennas and took little time to deploy.
 The 6M antenna would also be a small yagi on a mast.
 2M activity would borrow the satellite Arrow yagi for such things as Winlink traffic.

 The Operation: